 Though Dan always wears black shirts, he was game to try on a pretty lavender color.
 He said the material was heavier than he expected since it looks so light.
 Even though it wasn't his usual style, it was as attractive on him as it was on the hanger.
 Ramon Puig's guayabera shirts are stunning, well-made shirts.

 Even looking at the striped pattern options – of which there is just a handful because most options are solid colors – I couldn't believe how precisely put together were.
 The vertical lines were perfectly so, and the horizontal lines were so precise you'd think the sewing team took a picture frame level to them.

 A short sleeve guayabera shirt costs $140, and a long-sleeve costs $150.
-There’s sometimes a sale rack in the back of the shop that you may get lucky with a good find.
+There's sometimes a sale rack in the back of the shop — you may get lucky with a good find.

 The shirts are currently manufactured abroad and imported.
 But you can see the patterns for famous people – from actors to politicians – adorning one wall of the shop.
-You’ll also see two of Mr. Puig’s oversized scissors in a shadow box frame above the fitting rooms.
+Two of Mr. Puig's oversized scissors are in a shadow box above the fitting rooms.

-If you can’t get to the store or regret not buying one in person during your visit, they are available online.
+They are available online if you can't get to the store or regret not buying one in person during your visit.